-It’s a bean that packs a punch.
-Many people love it, but some also hate it.
+It’s a bean that packs a punch; it usually has body, depth and a certain kind of 'earthy' flavor Many people love it, but some also despise it.

-Read on, if you want to understand all the little details of this unique bean.
+Read on, if you want to understand why this particular bean is so unique.

 Where is Sumatra coffee from?

-Sumatra is an island belonging to Indonesia.
+Sumatra is a part of Indonesia.
 It’s the 6th largest island in the world and home to more than 50 million people.
-Along with Borneo and Java, it is one the three main islands comprising Indonesia.
+Along with Borneo and Java, it is one of the three main islands comprising the country.